ibm-cloud-architecture/ibm-cloud-stencils/powerpoint/powerpoint.md

 2. Backup existing diagram and open existing diagram in PowerPoint.
 3. For each VPC box in diagram compare to VPC v2 PPT:
     1. For each Subnet box move contents of ACL textbox to Subnet textbox, see example.
-    2. For each box border set border color and 2 pt width to match same in VPCv2 PPT.
+    2. For each box border set border color and width to match same in VPCv2 PPT.
     3. For each Zone and Subnet set fill color to match same in VPCv2 PPT.
     4. For each Region and Zone replace the box tag to match same in VPCv2 PPT.
-4. Increase lines to 2 pt for visibility.
+4. Use 1 pt width for connectors or as desired.
 5. If Cloud Universe box was used either leave as is or replace with the Public Network and Enterprise Network boxes in VPCv2 PPT.
 6. Tweek the diagram if more space is needed.